 Foods rich in antioxidants include dark berries such as cranberries, blueberries and the newly trendy açai berry; beans, nuts, certain vegetables like spinach, red cabbage and sweet potatoes; herbs and oats.
 Beverages such as coffee, green tea and red wine are good sources as well.
 Many of you will also be happy to know that dark chocolate contains these anti-aging compounds, too.
 Of course, a balanced diet containing a variety of these foods is best for our health – you can't get it all from chocolate, sadly!

 Lately attention has been brought to a new superstar in the area of DNA repair and antioxidents.
 Scientists have know for years that he “free radical” destruction of your DNA (your genetic material) may be the root cause of aging.

-Now it may be possible with Haematococcus pluviailis, also known as Astaxanthin.
-Astaxanthin is a naturally occurring carotenoid from fresh water algae that gives salmon, crabs, krill, lobsters, and even flamingos their vivid reddish color.
+One of the new superstars in antioxidant activity is a naturally occurring carotenoid from fresh water algae that gives salmon, crabs, krill, lobsters, and even flamingos their vivid reddish color.

 It's not yet clear how effective these efforts are, but there seems to be no doubt that antioxidants are good for your health.